JampaUchoa/the-art-of-engineering-management/_chapters/1_should-you-become-an-engineering-manager.md

 At that time, I was happy because transitioning from senior engineer to engineering manager was the only career progression path for most companies.

-Fortunately, the tech industry moved on from this idea.
+Fortunately, the tech industry moved on from this approach.
 The Staff Engineer role is now a possibility even in smaller companies.
 So there comes a time in the ambitious senior engineer’s career when they ask themselves:

 > Should I become a Staff Engineer or an Engineering Manager?